google/skia/modules/canvaskit/npm_build/README.md

 ## Drop-in Canvas2D replacement
-For environments where an HTML canvas is not available (e.g. Node, headless servers), CanvasKit has an optional API (included by default) that mirrors the HTML canvas.
+For environments where an HTML canvas is not available (e.g. Node, headless servers), CanvasKit has an optional API (included by default) that mostly mirrors the HTML canvas.

     let skcanvas = CanvasKit.MakeCanvas(600, 600);